skelouse/capstone-stock-analysis/README.md

 ## Lack of overall correlations
 > Here we took the overall prediction quality of each column, and plotted their sum qualities for each symbol.
-> The quality was determined by how well a given feature correlated to changes in all of the other features.
+> The quality was determined by how well a given feature correlated to changes in all the other features.

 ![lack_of_correlation](./bin/highlight_bad_columns_one_day.jpg)